-Maximillian Auffhammer, associate professor, agricultural and resource economics
+Maximilian Auffhammer, associate professor, agricultural and resource economics

-Auffhammer's research focuses on environmental and resource economics, energy economics and applied econometrics.
-He is a research associate at the National Bureau of Economic Research in the Energy and Environmental Economics group, a Humboldt Foundation Fellow, and a lead author for the Intergovernmental Panel on Climate Change (IPCC).
+Auffhammer joined the faculty at UC Berkeley in 2003.
+His research focuses on environmental and resource economics, energy economics and applied econometrics.
+He is a research associate at the National Bureau of Economic Research in the Energy and Environmental Economics group, a Humboldt Fellow, and a lead author for the Intergovernmental Panel on Climate Change (IPCC).

 Professor Auffhammer serves as co-editor of the Journal of the Association of Environmental and Resource Economists.
 His research has appeared in The American Economic Review, the Review of Economic Studies, The Review of Economics and Statistics, The Economic Journal, the Proceedings of the National Academies of Sciences, the Journal of Environmental Economics and Management, The Energy Journal and other academic journals.

 Professor Auffhammer is the recipient of the 2007 Cozzarelli Prize awarded by the National Academies of Sciences, the 2009 Campus Distinguished Teaching Award and the 2007 Sarlo Distinguished Mentoring Award.